 Doomsday scenarios — "What will we do when we run out of oil?" — are nothing new.
-For decades, analysts and industry experts have been trying to predict when the oil supply will be critically low or depleted altogether, and what the results might be.
-The United States is investing in energy technology with the hope that we can reduce the country's dependence on petroleum-based fuels, and thus, the amount of oil we import.
-But is that even possible?
-Let's consider the factors involved in this delicate, evolving equation.
+For decades, analysts and industry experts have been trying to predict when the world's oil supply will be critically low — or dry up altogether — and what the results might be.

 The United States has been investing in renewable energy to help reduce its dependence on petroleum-based fuels, and thus, the amount of oil it imports.
 In fact, in 2019 alone, the U.S. invested $59 billion; compare that to just $6 billion in 2004.

 But is weaning off oil even possible?
 Let's consider the factors involved in this multipronged question.

 Currently, the United States is largest oil producer in the world, followed by Saudi Arabia, Russia and Canada.
 (Oil here includes crude oil and all other petroleum liquids and biofuels.)
 As of March 8, 2022, the U.S. Energy Information Administration's (EIA) preliminary data for 2021 suggests the U.S. had a total petroleum production output of about 16.6 million barrels per day.
 But the U.S. consumed about 19.8 million barrels per day in 2021.
 That's a difference of -3.2 million barrels per day.